RockAfeller2013/vibecoded/AI Harness/DeepResearch/README.md

 Build an open-source Deep Research platform comparable to ChatGPT Deep Research, Gemini Deep Research, or Perplexity Labs using self-hosted components and your own LLMs.

+he end result is your own self-hosted Deep Research platform that works similarly to ChatGPT Deep Research or Gemini Deep Research, but with complete control over your data, models, and infrastructure.
+Instead of only searching the web, it can understand and reason across your internal documents, PDFs, Git repositories, websites, SharePoint, emails, notes, and other knowledge sources.

+When you ask a question, the platform automatically gathers information from all connected sources, retrieves the most relevant content, performs multi-step reasoning with one or more LLMs, verifies and cites its sources, and produces a structured report.
+It can also compare documents, identify conflicting information, summarize findings, generate diagrams, and create deliverables such as Markdown, Word, PDF, or PowerPoint reports.

+Over time, it becomes a central knowledge and research assistant for your organisation.
+Rather than searching individual systems manually, you ask questions in natural language and receive comprehensive, evidence-backed answers drawn from both your private knowledge and public information, while keeping everything under your control and running on open-source software.

+Create a Jupiternote book 0r Wiki.js https://docs.requarks.io/comments
 ---

 # 1. Open Source Deep Research Comparison